Anirban166/testComplexity/README.md

 ## Objectives
 - Primary objectives include classification of an algorithm’s time complexity trends, quantifying its run timings and plotting the same which helps to visually conceive the complexity results, based upon the initial idea as staged [here](https://github.com/rstats-gsoc/gsoc2020/wiki/Asymptotic-complexity-testing#details-of-your-coding-project). <br>
 - Additionally, I thought of covering memory complexity testing as well, which goes hand-in-hand when we are dealing with the term complexity in computer science. <br>
-- Furthermore, @tdhock suggested classifying complexity for user-defined output parameters (i.e. a measure of a parameter, apart from timings/memory), which could eventually make the package more flexible in terms of use-cases.
+- Furthermore, @tdhock suggested classifying complexity for user-defined output parameters (i.e. a measure of a parameter apart from timings/memory), which would eventually make the package more flexible in terms of use-cases.

 Since algorithms are used in every sphere of research, this package potentially caters to all sorts of R-users, following different fields of study.
-Currently, it is being tested on changepoint detection, constrained optimal segmentation/partitioning algorithms plus a few regular ones (substring/gregexpr).
+Currently, it is being tested on changepoint detection, constrained optimal segmentation/partitioning algorithms plus a few regular ones such as substring and gregexpr.

 ## Installation
 ```r